spuchol81/spring-ai/README.md

 ## Chatbot feature
 By default, chatbot is configured with the [simplest chatclient onliner](https://github.com/spuchol81/spring-ai/blob/main/src/main/java/com/example/ChefService.java#L34-L42) in streaming mode.
-Give your llm the chef personality by uncommenting system prompt line. ![](docs/images/switchpersonality.png) give your llm access to vector db content by uncommenting the advisor line.
+Give your llm the chef personality by uncommenting system prompt line. ![](docs/images/switchpersonality.png)

+Give your llm access to vector db content by uncommenting the advisor line.
 If you ask for a beef recipe, you should get the Beef in Beer recipe.